This document is only valid for the day on which it is accessed. Please read our disclaimer.

 In Starship, patients with confirmed bacterial meningitis will usually be under the ID Team, though the initial management may be under the general paediatric team.

-Notify cases of Meningococcal and H. Influenzae type b disease to Public Health Service as soon as possible to initiate prophylaxis for contacts.
+Notify cases of Meningococcal and H. Influenzae type b disease to the local Public Health Service as soon as possible (on suspicion of diagnosis) to initiate prophylaxis for contacts.
+In the Auckland region the Auckland Regional Public Health Service (ARPHS) provides tracing and follow up for contacts of patients with confirmed meningococcal disease.
 ARPHS prefers that hospital clinicians DO NOT directly dispense prophylaxis to relatives of cases in our care.
-For cases in the Auckland region, call Auckland Regional Public Health Service on 09 623 4600 (ARPHS' 24 hours per day, 7 days per week number).
+Auckland Regional Public Health Service contact: 09 623 4600 (all hours).

 Pneumococcal disease is also a notifiable disease via the laboratory but no prophylaxis is required.